JaberChowdhury/cpp_tutorial/projects/class_work/README.md

     }
 };

-// this will help use to handle user input based on options class Form {
+// this will help us to handle user input, based on given options class Form {
   private:
     int            vector_length = 0;